Skip Global navigation and goto content

 Biomedical Waste and Needle Disposal

-Environmental Health
+Environmental Public Health

-Sarasota EH OfficeVenice EH Office
+Sarasota EPH OfficeVenice EPH Office

 Biomedical Waste

-DOH-Sarasota has primary authority and responsibility in Sarasota County for facilities that generate, transport, store, or treat biomedical waste.
+The Florida Department of Health in Sarasota County (DOH-Sarasota) has primary authority and responsibility in Sarasota County for facilities that generate, transport, store, or treat biomedical waste.
 These include hospitals, clinics, nursing homes, laboratories, funeral homes, dentists, veterinarians, physicians, tattooists, and body piercers.

 The objective of the biomedical waste program is to protect public health.
 When biomedical waste is improperly managed, it places health care workers, sanitation workers and the general public at risk for contracting an infectious disease.